GraphicsGlossary/graphicsglossary.github.io/contribution.md

 ### 5. Visuals are worth thousands words

 Visuals are a great way to help people understand a concept.
-It can be an image, a diagram, a small video or even a code snippet. **Please make sure not to use copyrighted material.**
+It can be an image, a diagram, a small video or even a code snippet.

 ### 6. Focus on computer graphics over general definitions